Relaxation Critical Dynamics with Emergent Symmetry

-{\bf Introduction}---Symmetry is at the heart of identifying, characterizing and classifying phases and phase transitions, resulting in the profound notion of the universality class, which is one of organizing principles in condensed matter physics~\cite{Landaubook}.
-At a critical point, long wave-length fluctuations can gloss over some detailed information of the Hamiltonian, endowing the critical system with higher emergent symmetry than that of the original Hamiltonian.
-The emergent symmetry engenders plenty of intriguing critical phenomena and attracts enormous investigations in various systems ranging from classical to quantum phase transitions.
-For instance, in classical systems, the three dimensional ($3$D) $q$-state clock model exhibits $U(1)$ symmetry at the critical point for $q\geq 4$~\cite{Oshikawa2000prb,Lou2007prl,Okubo2015prb,Leonard2015prl,Pujari2015prb,Ding2016prb,Hasenbusch2011prb,Shao2020prl,Patil2021prb}.
+{\bf Introduction}---Symmetry is at the heart of identifying, characterizing and classifying phases and phase transitions, resulting in the profound notion of the universality class, which is one of organizing principles in modern condensed matter physics~\cite{Landaubook}.
+At a critical point, long wave-length fluctuations can gloss over the detailed information of the Hamiltonian, endowing the critical system with higher emergent symmetry than that of the original Hamiltonian.
+This emergent symmetry engenders plenty of intriguing critical phenomena and attracts enormous investigations in various systems ranging from classical to quantum phase transitions.
+For instance, in classical cases, the three dimensional ($3$D) $q$-state clock model exhibits $U(1)$ symmetry at the critical point for $q\geq 4$~\cite{Oshikawa2000prb,Lou2007prl,Okubo2015prb,Leonard2015prl,Pujari2015prb,Ding2016prb,Hasenbusch2011prb,Shao2020prl,Patil2021prb}.
 In quantum Dirac systems, the emergent $U(1)$ symmetry arises at the fermion-induced quantum critical point hosted in the Kekule VBS phase transition whose microscopic Hamiltonian has $Z_3$ discrete symmetry~\cite{Li2017nc,Jian2017prb,Jian2018prb,Torres2018prb,Classen2017prb}.
-In quantum magnets, the most prominent example is the emergent symmetry appearing in deconfined quantum critical point to reconcile different orders with incompatible symmetries~\cite{Senthil2004sci,Senthil2004prb,Nahum2015prl,Wang2017prx,Takahashi2020prr,Ma2019prl}.
+In quantum magnets, the most prominent example is the emergent $SO(5)$ symmetry appearing in deconfined quantum critical point~\cite{Senthil2004sci,Senthil2004prb,Nahum2015prl,Wang2017prx,Takahashi2020prr,Ma2019prl}.